iWinston/typeorm-plus/docs/select-query-builder.md

     .offset(10)
 ```

-Will produce following SQL query:
+Will produce the following SQL query:

 ```sql
 SELECT ...
 FROM users user OFFSET 10
 ```

-Result SQL query depend of database type.
+The resulting SQL query depends of database type.
 Note OFFSET may not work as you may expect if you are using complex queries with joins or subqueries.
-If you are using pagination its recommended to use `skip` method instead.
+If you are using pagination its recommended to use `skip` instead.

 ## Joining relations

-Let's say you have following entities:
+Let's say you have the following entities:

 ```typescript
 import {Entity, PrimaryGeneratedColumn, Column, OneToMany} from "typeorm";